Share This Post

 [Plaintiff] is not entitled to compensation for any physical or emotional condition that pre-existed the fault of [Defendant].
 However, if [Plaintiff] had any pre-existing physical or emotional condition that was aggravated or made worse by [Defendant’s] fault, you must decide the full amount of money that will reasonably and fairly compensate Plaintiff for that aggravation or worsening.

-You must decide the full amount of money that will reasonable and fairly compensate [Plaintiff] for all damages caused by the fault of [Defendant], even if [Plaintiff] was more susceptible to injury than a normally healthy person would have been, and even if a normally healthy person would not have suffered similar injury.
+You must decide the full amount of money that will reasonably and fairly compensate [Plaintiff] for all damages caused by the fault of [Defendant], even if [Plaintiff] was more susceptible to injury than a normal healthy person would have been, and even if a normally healthy person would not have suffered a similar injury.